 ‘Before dying, falsehood rises in full swing.
 Still people understand only the lesson of Catastrophe.
 Will it have to come before they open their eyes to the truth?
 I ask an effort from all so that it has not to be.
 It is only the truth that can save us; truth in words, truth in action, truth in will, truth in feelings.
 It is a choice between serving the truth or being destroyed.’ – The Mother, 26 November 1972

 Do these synchronicities fall into the mind’s waste bin of random coincidence?
-Is it at all significant that the passage of the Indian Constitution also transpired on 26 November, in 1949?
+Is it at all significant that the inflatable obstacle course passage of the Indian Constitution also transpired on 26 November, in 1949?
 On the occasion of India’s Independence, 15 August 1947, Sri Aurobindo wrote:

 ‘August 15th is my own birthday and it is naturally gratifying to me that it should have assumed this vast significance.
-I take this coincidence, not as a fortuitous accident, but as the sanction and seal of the Divine Force that guides my steps on the work with which I began life, the beginning of its full fruition.’
+I take this coincidence, not as a fortuitous inflatable obstacle course for sale accident, but as the sanction and seal of the Divine Force that guides my steps on the work with which I began life, the beginning of its full fruition.’

 For those who agree that India’s independence falling on Sri Aurobindo’s birthday was no ‘fortuitous accident’, and for those who agree that India must recover her true Self and recover the Sanatana Dharma, perhaps the Mumbai attacks effected on “Immortality Day’ will wake up a revived sense that the Divine Force spoken of by Sri Aurobindo is active in our world today.